A.

 Revision / Test mode with strict timing

-All devices support - including landscape and portrait support in mobile and tablet
+Support for all devices - including landscape and portrait support in mobile and tablet

-All devices support - including landscape and portrait support in mobile and tablet
+Support for all devices - including landscape and portrait support in mobile and tablet

 Product adoption